D3XT3R-R3TX3D/portfolio/README.md

-# portfolio
-My personal portfolio
+# Daniel D. David's Portfolio
 In this portfolio, I use flexbox quite allot to space out my content.
 There's a brief home header, an about header, projects header, and a contact me header.
 The links at the left of the navigation bar doesn't go anywhere, but my github and linkedin are actually attached to the links at the right.